 .jpg)

 Hervé Demers is a French Canadian filmmaker and photographer.
-His award-winning films were selected by over a hundred international competitions and festivals, including Clermont-Ferrand (France), Mecal (Spain) and Hot Docs (Canada).
-Retrospectives of his body of work were presented in Morocco, Ukraine and South Korea.
+He holds a PhD in Art and Visual Culture, specializing in post‑documentary practices.
+His award-winning films were selected by over a hundred international competitions and festivals, including Clermont-Ferrand, Hot Docs and True/False.
+Retrospectives of his body of work were presented in South Korea, Ukraine and Morocco.
 He was a jury of numerous film festivals, including the 35th edition of the Busan International Short Film Festival (BISFF).

 En pays froid | Short Documentary | 2025